Vexera/documentation/docs/Settings.md

 ## Logging

-In Vexera you can log infractions, so punishments and joins and leaves.
+In Vexera you can log infractions, so punishments as well as joins and leaves.
 To set those up, you use the command `+log <action> <channel> [events]` The `action` argument is either `add` or `remove`, the channel is something like `#mod-log` or `#join-log` and the events are listed as follows: